 White Hall is a very small city located in the state of Illinois.
 With a population of 2,223 people and just one neighborhood, White Hall is the 549th largest community in Illinois.
-White Hall has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in White Hall was built prior to World War II, making it one of the older and more historic cities in the country.

-White Hall is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, White Hall isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in White Hall are a mix of both white- and blue-collar jobs.
 Overall, White Hall is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in White Hall who work in sales jobs (12.53%), healthcare suport services (11.93%), and food service (7.88%).

-The rate of college-level education in White Hall is quite a bit lower than the national average among all cities of 21.84%: just 11.33% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in White Hall with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.33% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in White Hall in 2022 was $25,405, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,620 for a family of four.
 However, White Hall contains both very wealthy and poor people as well.